SabreTools/MPF/CHANGELIST.md

 - Handle XGD required files
 - Forgot to assume directories don't exist
 - Fix typo in publisher identifiers
-- Ensure manufacturer files starting from 0 are zipped in redumper DVD … (TurnedToast)
+- Ensure manufacturer files starting from 0 are zipped in redumper DVD (TurnedToast)
+- Add _drive.txt file to GetOutputFiles for UmdImageCreator (TurnedToast)

 ### 3.2.1 (2024-08-05)